anonymouspc/cppmake/readme.md

 # Integrating third-party packages

-Third-party packages should be located `package/`, for example
+Third-party packages should be located in `package/`, for example
 ```
 ├── module
 │   ├── aaa.cpp